PistachioPony/gamesparks-docs/Tutorials/Analytics, Segmentation and Game Management/Building Custom Analytics Dashboards.md

 ![](img/CustomAnalyticsDashboards/5.jpg)

-*** NOTE: *All data shown within these forms is time-limited.
-Player request data is not kept forever and it is very likely that when a player has had inactivity for a certain amount of time, the above form can appear empty.* ***
+<q>**Note:** All data shown within these forms is time-limited.
+Player request data is not kept forever and it is very likely that when a player has had inactivity for a certain amount of time, the above form can appear empty.</q>